SillyFreak/typst-crudo/src/regions.typ

 /// Returns an array of line ranges; each range is a pair of numbers representing the lower
 /// (inclusive) and upper (exclusive) bound of the range.
+///
+/// The ranges are selected through the specified regions, and regions are indicated in the
+/// `raw-block` by comments of the form `// @region start:<region-name>` and
+/// `// @region end:<region-name>`
+/// (multiple `start:` and `end:` indicators may be part of the same comment).
+/// Regions don't need to be nested; they can freely overlap.
+///
+/// Making the comment format more flexible (e.g. allowing `# @region ...` for Python) is planned but not yet
+/// supported.
+///
 /// There is no one to one correspondence between the requested `regions` and the returned ranges:
 ///
 /// - if a region contains region markers, those markers will be excluded, resulting in multiple